Talal of Jordan

-Talal was born in Mecca as the eldest child of Abdullah bin Hussein and his wife Musbah bint Nasser.
-Abdullah was a son of Hussein bin Ali, Sharif of Mecca, who led the Great Arab Revolt during World War I against the Ottoman Empire in 1916.
-After removing Ottoman rule, Abdullah established the Emirate of Transjordan in 1921, which became a British Protectorate, and ruled as its Emir.
+Talal was born in Mecca as the eldest son of Abdullah bin Hussein and his wife Musbah bint Nasser.
+Abdullah was a son of Sharif Hussein of Mecca, who led the Great Arab Revolt during World War I against the Ottoman Empire in 1916.
+After removing Ottoman rule, Abdullah established the Emirate of Transjordan in 1921, and ruled as its Emir.
 During Abdullah's absence, Talal spent his early years alone with his mother.
 Talal received private education in Amman, later joining Transjordan's Arab Legion as second lieutenant in 1927.
 He then became aide to his grandfather Sharif Hussein, the ousted king of the Hejaz, during his exile in Cyprus.
 By 1948, Talal became a general in the Arab Legion.

-Abdullah sought independence in 1946, and the Emirate became the Hashemite Kingdom of Jordan.
+The country sought independence in 1946, and the Emirate became the Hashemite Kingdom of Jordan.
 Talal became crown prince upon his father's designation as king of Jordan.
 Abdullah was assassinated in Jerusalem in 1951, and Talal became king.
 Talal's most revered achievement as king is the establishment of Jordan's modern constitution in 1952, rendering his kingdom a constitutional monarchy.
-He ruled for less than thirteen months until he was forced to abdicate by Parliament because he was experiencing a mental illness, reported as schizophrenia.
+He ruled for less than thirteen months until he was forced to abdicate by Parliament because he was experiencing mental illness, reported as schizophrenia.
 Talal spent the rest of his life at a sanatorium in Istanbul and died there on 7 July 1972.
-He was succeeded by his oldest son Hussein.
+He was succeeded by his eldest son Hussein.

 Early life

-He was born in Mecca as the eldest child of Abdullah, an Arab deputy of Mecca in the Ottoman Parliament, and his wife Musbah bint Nasser.
+Talal was born in Mecca as the eldest child of Abdullah, an Arab deputy of Mecca in the Ottoman Parliament, and his wife Musbah bint Nasser.
 Abdullah was the son of Hussein bin Ali, Sharif of Mecca, traditional steward of the holy cities of Mecca and Medina.
 Sharif Hussein and his sons led the Great Arab Revolt against the Ottoman Empire in 1916; after removing Ottoman rule, the Sharif's sons established Arab monarchies in place.
 Abdullah established the Emirate of Transjordan in 1921, a British Protectorate, for which he was Emir.
 During Abdullah's absence, Talal spent his early years alone with his mother.
 Talal received private education in Amman, later joining Transjordan's Arab Legion as second lieutenant in 1927.
 He then became aide to his grandfather Sharif Hussein, the ousted King of the Hejaz, during his exile in Cyprus.
 By 1948, Talal became a general in the Army.

 He was educated privately before attending the British Army's Royal Military College, Sandhurst, from which he graduated in 1929 when he was commissioned as a second lieutenant in the Cavalry Regiment of the Arab Legion.
 His regiment was attached to a British regiment in Jerusalem and also to the Royal Artillery in Baghdad.
+He married Zein al-Sharaf bint Jamil in November 1934, who bore his first son Hussein in 1935.